jeog/TDAmeritradeAPI/README.md

 - ##### *HTTPS Update/Execute*

-    For updating your account and executing trades you'll make HTTPS Put/Post/Delete requests that have yet to be implemented. *As soon as the get calls are determined stable and there's a means to test execution outside of live trading they will be added.*
+    For updating your account and executing trades you'll make HTTPS Put/Post/Delete requests that have yet to be implemented. *As soon as the get calls are determined stable and there's a means to test execution outside of live trading they will be added.* [Please review the preliminary documentation](README_EXECUTE.md).

 #### LICENSING & WARRANTY